kushaldas/johnnycanencrypt/docs/rustimplementation.rst

 ::

-        >>> from johnnycanencrypt import johnnycanencrypt as jce
+        >>> from johnnycanencrypt import johnnycanencrypt as rjce

 In most cases you don't have to use these, but if you have a reason, feel free to use them.